boopathi/boopathi.blog/data/blog/memoizing-an-n-ary-function-in-typescript.md

 ### Just wrap the inputs in an array or object

 Let's consider combining the inputs into an array or an object to make it a single input.
-As a JavaScript developer, we immediately know why creating that wrapper object or array would not work as the key of a map.
+As JavaScript developers, we immediately know why creating that wrapper object or array would not work as the key of a map.
 They are passed by reference.
 Every time the function executes, a `{}` or `[]` syntax creates a new object, and the `map.has(obj)` check will fail.

 To check the memo works, we can introduce a side effect in the original function.